 Love your heart, stay sharp, keep connected.

-Derbyshire Dementia Support Service
+Derbyshire Dementia Information and Advice Service

 The service is available in all areas of the county (except Derby City) to provide support, information and guidance for those living with dementia and for their carers including: